DaJoker29/worldbuilding-project-omd/One Shot/Session 1.md

 **The Council.**  We'll learn more soon.

 **Captain Keyvhan**.
 A Goku-level Homeless Guy.
 Wakes up on his rooftop.
 Sunny beach right next to an iceberg.
+Community leader.
+\
+**Morgue**.
+Greyish-green skin.
+Orc.
+Basically a slave.
+Doesn't understand anything except he might now not be a slave.